i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/installation/setup-central-poller/import-virtual-appliance.md

 **i-Vertix** support provides a ready-to-use virtual machine.
 This virtual machine is available in **OVA** format for VMware environments.

-It's based on the **Linux CentOS 7** (and all required packages) operating system and includes a i-Vertix installation that allows you to easily start your first monitoring.
+It's based on the **Oracle Linux 8** (and all required packages) operating system and includes a i-Vertix installation that allows you to easily start your first monitoring.

 **Server Requirements (VMs) for VMware**